Mezhova: History

 Settlement of the area on the territory of the modern village began with the construction in 1884 of the Mezhova station on the Yuzivka—Yaterynoslav railway.
 In the 1890s of the 19th century, the lands located northwest of the station began to be settled by immigrants from the village of Slovyanka.
 Thus the hamlet of Novoslovyanka arose.
 North of the Mezhova station, immigrants from the village of Pidhorodne founded the village of Hryhorivka.
 At the beginning of the 20th century, industrial enterprises arose in the village, mainly processing agricultural raw materials — two steam mills, an oil press, a foundry, a leather workshop and a factory for repairing agricultural machinery.

 As of 1913, there were 193 households and 1,191 inhabitants in Hryhorivka, and 412 people lived in 72 courtyards in the Novoslavianka farm.
 A church-parish and zemstvo school operated in Hryhorivka.

 In January 1920, Hryhorivka, Novoslavianka and the Mezhova station were captured by Red Army units.
 Several more families of Pidgorodnei immigrants moved south of the station.
 They founded the village of Kamyanka.
 In 1923, the Mezhova Raion was formed, the center of which was Hryhorivka.
 At the beginning of 1925, the total population of the three villages — Hryhorivka, Novoslovyanka, and Kamyanka—was 2,978 people.
 Hryhorivka had two schools —a primary school and a seven-year school.
 In the 1930s, a hospital and 6 kindergartens were opened.

 During the collectivization, collective farms were created in these villages.
 As of 1929, the Frunze collective farm operated in Hryhorivka, the Budyonny collective farm in Kamyanka, and the 15th anniversary Red Army in Novoslovyanka.
 All of them controlled everything edible by the beginning of 1932, which allowed the communists to organize the Holodomor.
 In the village of Hryhorivka during the communist rule, Vladimir Semichasny, the head of the KGB of the USSR, was born.
 The office he headed made efforts to conceal the crimes of the Holodomor, although among his relatives there were those who died of starvation.

-From October 14, 1941 to September 10, 1943, during the German-Soviet War, the village was temporarily occupied by German-fascist invaders.
+From 14 October 1941 to 10 September 1943, during the German-Soviet War, the village was temporarily occupied by German-fascist invaders.
 After the war, the collective farms were consolidated—they were united into one with the central estate in Hryhorivka.
 In December 1957, the villages of Hryhorivka, Kam'yanka and Novoslov'yanka were united into one settlement — the urban-type settlement of Mezhova.

 Memorial sign on the occasion of the 100th anniversary of the founding of Mezhova.

 On 14 February 2017, during the decentralization, the Mezhova settlement hromada was formed.
 Until 18 July 2020, Mezhova was the administrative center of Mezhova Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Dnipropetrovsk Oblast to seven.
 The area of Mezhova Raion was merged into Synelnykove Raion.

 Until 26 January 2024, Mezhova was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Mezhova became a rural settlement.